pookjw/Kerberos_Algorithm_Swift/README.md

 More Details can check from [Kerberos (protocol)](https://en.wikipedia.org/wiki/Kerberos_(protocol))

-1. Client sends ID to AS
+1. Client sends ID to AS.
+AS checks that Client is signed up.

 2. AS gives: